Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast, Lunch, Dinner

-We return this morning by minibus to Takahara.
-It's a longer hike today to Chikatsuyu, a route that takes us past the ruins of the Uwada-jaya Teahouse and across the Hashiori-toge Pass, with its iconic Gyubadoji statue of one of the first pilgrim emperors.
+This morning, we'll return to Takahara by minibus.
+We have a longer hike ahead of us to Chikatsuyu, a route that takes us past the ruins of the Uwada-jaya Teahouse and across the Hashiori-toge Pass, with its iconic Gyubadoji statue of one of the first pilgrim emperors.
 We'll be treated to stunning views of the surrounding countryside from various points along the way and enjoy an included lunch at a rest station en route.

 Day 9: Walk On The Kumano Kodo To Hongu Shrine